ianrenton/ianrenton.com/_planesailing/2021-07-16-tracking-packet-format-faq.markdown

 !AIVDM,2,2,1,A,88888888880,2*25
 ```

-AIS is essentially a binary format paying lip service to the NMEA format, encoding itself with [Base64](https://en.wikipedia.org/wiki/Base64)&mdash;but not with the same characters everyone else uses for Base64&mdash;and allowing a single AIS message to span across multiple NMEA-0183 messages.
+AIS is essentially a binary format paying lip service to the NMEA format, encoding itself with [Base64](https://en.wikipedia.org/wiki/Base64)&mdash;but not with the same characters everyone else uses for Base64, or the ones Comm-B callsigns use for Base64&mdash;and allowing a single AIS message to span across multiple NMEA-0183 messages.

 This is pretty crazy, and frustrating for anyone trying to understand the messages without the aid of parser software, but that's what we're stuck with.
 We use [tbsalling's aismessages library](https://github.com/tbsalling/aismessages) to handle this data.